mark-summerfield/uxf/rs/README.md

 see the [UXF Overview](../README.md). ([Alternative link to UXF Overview](https://github.com/mark-summerfield/uxf/blob/main/README.md).)

-**Note that this is WIP — currently the parser is complete , along with human unfriendly output.
+**Note that this is WIP — currently the parser is complete, along with human unfriendly output.
 Aim is for 1.0.0 to include human-friendly output (pretty printing).**